Call Us

 • Some women are in the ‘club sandwich generation’ nearing retirement but caring for elderly parents while supporting grown-up children and grandchildren

-• Alcohol can become a ‘crutch’ where there is an absence of support
+• Alcohol can become a ‘crutch’ where there's an absence of support

 A Priory psychiatrist has highlighted the mental and physical pressures on the ‘sandwich generation’ of working women who are caring for different generations of their families while holding down jobs during the pandemic.

-Dr Niall Campbell, a consultant at the Priory Hospital in Roehampton, south-west London, said the stress was even higher on a growing subset of the ‘sandwich generation ‘– women who not only had to look after their elderly parents and children but also grandchildren, dubbed the ‘club sandwich’ generation.
+Dr Niall Campbell, a consultant at Priory Hospital Roehampton, South-West London, said the stress was even higher on a growing subset of the ‘sandwich generation ‘– women who not only had to look after their elderly parents and children, but also grandchildren, dubbed the ‘club sandwich’ generation.

-Speaking after the Government announced new Covid restrictions, he said women had the ‘rougher edge’ of the Covid pandemic because their work and caring responsibilities meant they were always ‘on’.
-A report last year, by the Office for National Statistics, found more than one in four (27%) of ‘sandwich carers’ showed symptoms of mental ill-health while caring for both sick, disabled or older relatives and children.
+Speaking after the government announced new COVID restrictions, he said women had the ‘rougher edge’ of the COVID pandemic because their work and caring responsibilities meant they were always ‘on’.
+A report last year, by the Office for National Statistics (ONS), found more than one in four (27%) of ‘sandwich carers’ showed symptoms of mental ill-health while caring for both sick, disabled or older relatives and children.

-“Long hours generally mean less sleep, poorer diet, less exercise, more stress, feeling you are constantly ‘on’ and having to prove yourself,” Dr Campbell said.
+“Long hours generally mean less sleep, poorer diet, less exercise, more stress, feeling you're constantly ‘on’ and having to prove yourself” Dr Campbell said.

 “The pandemic is particularly harsh on women who are balancing work with a family, and looking after elderly parents and possibly grandchildren and running a home.